Skip to main content

 push: true,

-pull: false, // Enable if using RLS and want to pull filtered data
+pull: false, // Enable if you're using RLS and filters

 },